John is the human companion of his beloved dog Kacey. He likes to share tips on how to bond with your best friend.

 I have found that even on my darkest of days when I have felt so isolated and low, that just looking over at my dog Kacey can help to remind me that I need to pick myself up and dust myself off because my best friend is right next to me, depending on me!

 Unlike humans that come and go, your dog will always be by your side, reminding you that you are wanted, needed, and more importantly, loved.

 Dogs show affection to you in a multitude of ways.
 On the days that you need a little pick me up, their display of love can really help to bring a smile to your face (no matter how low you are feeling).

 Again, a dog's affection is on par with their level of loyalty.
 They have such a high level of love to offer you and will show it in such a variety of ways that it is hard not to notice.
-I have found that some days, when I am feeling a bit low, that just knowing I am loved by this animal that does not speak a word of English (although, at times I am convinced she is fluent in it), just makes my world seem brighter.
+I have found that some days when I am feeling a bit low, just knowing I am loved by this animal that does not speak a word of English (although, at times, I am convinced she is fluent in it) just makes my world seem brighter.

 This is an effective way to lift your mood with your dog.
 Getting out into nature, even on your own, will begin to have a positive effect instantaneously.
 If you combine that effect with being outdoors with your dog, then it is given an added boost.